noahlattari/LeetCode/README.md

     node.next = node.next.next;

 27. Remove nth node from end of list
     The algorithm to remove the nth node is a two pointer strategy.
-The fast running goes n steps through, then once it reaches n steps the slow node and the fast node go until the fast reaches the end
+The fast running goes n steps through, then once it reaches n steps the slow node and the fast node goes until the fast reaches the end

+28. Find Duplicate Sub Trees
+    I learned its ok to have global variables outside of a recursive call, so you can add and append to them.

+29. Maximum depth of binary tree
+    I learned whenever you have a recursive call + 1 it stacks the addition until you enter the base case, ie recursiveCall(root.left) + 1 will return as many times as it's called.

+30. Validate Binary Search Tree
+    I learned sometimes you need help methods in recursion when you need to remember/pass down certain values In our case we needed each recursive call to remember a min and max, and that min and max depended on if we were on the left or right side

+31. Binary Tree Level Order Traversal
+    I learned that BFS is good for traveling level order (root left right).
+    For BFS, we can use a queue.
+    The general algorithm is
+        add the root to the queue
+        While the queue isnt empty
+            loop queue.size amount of times (for each node on the current level) add current node to a list or something if current node left isnt null
+                    add left to queue
+                if current node right isnt null
+                    add right to queue
+             add your res to the ending res